techx/hackmit-evolution-chamber/README.md

-# battle-of-the-hacks-2015
+# evolution-chamber
-a16z Battle of the Hacks
+A general evolution app made for a16z Battle of the Hacks by:

+- Anish Athalye
+- Ben Chan
+- Jack Serrino
+- Jennifer Zhang

 `pip install -r requirements.txt`